 This online course is a general introduction to the theatre.
 Throughout the course, you will develop the critical skills and the vocabulary you need to appreciate live theatre.
 The course begins by building theatrical vocabulary, then moves on to explain the various components of creating theater and the processes of manifesting ideas on stage.
+5 credits.

 This is an entry level technical make up workshop based class.
 Most of the work is completed within the time limitations of the class.
 This course offers the student a practical guide to the theory and practice of different levels of stage make up.

 Students are required to purchase specific supplies and tools to complete the course.
 A limited understanding of color, light, and shadow are encouraged.
 Enthusiasm is welcomed and appreciated.
 Read more about this class in an article from University Week.
+3 credits.